MaGnsio/100-days-of-code/log.md

 # Day 006: August 11, 2020

-**Today's Progress:** continued practicing on problem solving (on code forces) and tried to be prepared as much as possible for tommorow's code forces div2 round.
+* continued practicing on problem solving (on code forces) and tried to be prepared as much as possible for tommorow's code forces div2 round.

 **Link to work:** [Problems Folder on GitHub](https://github.com/MaGnsio/100-days-of-code/tree/master/Problems)